"Enter Windows registration key to unblock" removal instructions

-"Enter Windows registration key to unblock" is virtually identical to other scams of this type such as "Error XR01F5", "Error Code 09-986-6321", "Windows Protected Your PC" and a bunch of others.
-The main goal is to trick visitors into contacting scammers who, once contacted, try to convince people that they need to use their services or software that are not free.
+"Enter Windows registration key to unblock" is virtually identical to a number of other scams of this type such as "Error XR01F5", "Error Code 09-986-6321", and "Windows Protected Your PC".
+The main goal is to trick visitors into contacting scammers who then try to convince people that they need to use their services or software (that must be purchased).
 Websites of this type should never be trusted.
-PUAs should be used as well, most of them might seem legitimate and useful, however, very often they do not deliver any of the promoted functions.
-On the contrary, their developers use them to generate revenue which often causes people a variety of problems.
+Do not use PUAs - they may seem legitimate and useful, however, they deliver none of the promoted functions.
+On the contrary, developers use them to generate revenue, which leads to a number of problems.

 How did potentially unwanted applications install on my computer?

-Apps of this type usually get installed in one of these ways: through clicked intrusive ads or together with other (usually free) software.
-Very often they are bundled into setups of some other programs that people download/install intentionally.
-Developers put/hide information about them being bundled into setups in settings like "Custom", "Advanced" and so on.
-If people leave all these settings unchecked/unchanged, they unintentionally allow for various PUAs to be installed/downloaded together with the software that they actually wanted to download and install.
+PUAs are usually installed through clicked intrusive ads or together with other (usually free) software.
+They are often bundled into the set-ups of other programs that people download/install intentionally.
+Developers hide information regarding the bundling of PUAs into set-ups - settings such as "Custom", "Advanced", and so on.
+If users leave these settings unchecked/unchanged, they often allow PUAs to be installed/downloaded with regular software that they wish to download and install.

 How to avoid installation of potentially unwanted applications?

-Download all the software using official and trustworthy sources (websites) only.
-It is not recommended to use various third party downloaders, installers, unofficial websites and other unreliable tools.
-Install (and/or download) software patiently, always check available "Custom", "Advanced" settings of the installation/download set-up.
-Deselect any offers to install some additionally included, unwanted apps first and only then finish the installation or download process.
-Note that not all the displayed advertisements can be trusted: there are many (untrustworthy) ads that redirect users to dubious, deceptive websites such as gambling, adult dating, pornography and so on.
-If you constantly experience unwanted redirects (or intrusive ads) then it is possible that there is some unwanted app (or apps) installed on your browser or operating system.
-Check the list of installed extensions, plug-ins or add-ons on your browser and programs on your computer.
-Remove all the discovered unwanted, unknown apps as soon as possible.
+Download all software using official and trustworthy sources and websites.
+Do not use third party downloaders, installers, unofficial websites, and other dubious tools.
+Install/download software carefully.
+Check available "Custom", "Advanced" settings of the installation/download set-ups.
+Deselect any offers to install additionally-included, unwanted apps and only then finish the installation or download process.
+Note that not all advertisements can be trusted.
+Many dubious ads redirect to dubious, deceptive websites such as gambling, adult dating, pornography, and so on.
+If you continually experience unwanted redirects or intrusive ads,it is possible that unwanted apps are installed on your browser or operating system.
+Check the list of installed extensions, plug-ins, and add-ons on your browser, and programs on your computer.
+Remove unwanted, unknown software immediately.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.